gardenof/dailyReps/src/DailyReps.md

   * Create code behind the operator (.)
 Function composition.
   * write (.) four different times, with 0,1,2,3 Lambdas
   and change "(" in the type to respent the changes
+  * write wiht \a b c ->

 * Build IO Int that gives the length of a string that is typed into getLine.
-Use the functor instance of IO
+* Use the functor instance of IO

 * build a data Record with two string fields.
 Use applicative syntax that will build an IO Record^ by asking for each field to be entered as a line.